threefoldtecharchive/vdc-solutions-charts/README.md

 # Development Guide
 ## Important Notes
 Charts in this repo will be used `VDC marketplace` and it will be used behind `Traefik` as a load balancer, so make sure if you are adding a chart to follow the exact steps in this development guide.
 And also make sure no manual interaction is required to deploy your chart

+## Configuring Chart Pods

+When initializing the chart, values can be set (using --set var=val or additional yaml file) to override `values.yaml` to configure different pods (this is handled by the chart chatflow).
+There're different approaches as to how to use these values for configuration.
+Here are a few suggestions:
+1. An init container can be used within the pod with shared volume to the to-be-configured container.
+The configuration can be done using a shared volume between the containers in the places where the values are set. use these values.
+2. Extend the image to receive the configuration as environment variable and add an entrypoint to use these variables to configure and start the node.
+3. Secrets and ConfigMaps can be used as templates with values from `values.yaml` and its content can be used to override specific files or dirs in the container or be received as environment variables.

 ## Ingress Configuration
 Traefik is used as the ingress controller.
 To expose a service outside the cluster, an ingress resource with the appropriate kind should be added.
 By default, the `ingress` kind is attached to web and websecure entrypoints, which means that it receives the http and https traffic when the request host matches the host in the ingress definition.